Jamalzahid/FaultSpy/README.md

 1. Detect ANR
 2. Detect a function which is approaching ANR limit and send report to firebase prior to ANR occurrence.
 3. Detect Crash
+4. Detect an unexpected error that disrupts the app's normal operation, leading to it forcefully closing, and send a report to Firebase before the crash or exception occurs.
-4. Prevent from down ranking your app on google play console by exiting app prior to anr or crash occurrence.
+5. Prevent from down ranking your app on google play console by exiting app prior to anr or crash occurrence.

 ### What is Android ANR (Application Not Responding)
 when a developer do most heavy jobs on UI thread (more than 5 seconds usually) and UI thread still receive more request/events for doing a task then Android system raises ANR message.
 This is extremely bad effect on your app and may lead to the failure of your business.